mikewesthad/phaser-matter-collision-plugin/README.md

 - Each test has access to `test-utils.js` which provides `startTest`, `passTest` and `failTest` methods.
 Call `startTest` at the beginning and pass/fail when the test passes/fails.
 This manipulates in the DOM in a way that cypress is expecting.
 - Each test in "cypress/integration/" simply loads up the specified URL and waits for it to pass or timeout.
 (Technically, startTest and failTest are ignored, but they are useful for visual inspection of a test.)

 The jest unit tests rely on a simple mocking of Phaser and Matter.
 They are stored inside "src/".
-Once Phaser headless is available, this testing structure could be re-evaluated
+Once Phaser headless is available, this testing structure could be re-evaluated.